 2. Blackrapid Curve Breathe

-Get a comfortable strap you can wear all day
+Need a camera strap?
+Then get one you can wear all day in comfort

 Strap length with pad: 167 cm | Recommended for: Mirrorless cameras, lighter DSLRs

 While many cameras will come shipped with a basic strap in the box, it's worth getting a specialised strap that will deliver greater comfort and allow you to carry your camera for longer periods without discomfort.
 We recommend the Blackrapid Breathe Curve, a solidly engineered camera strap from a well-regarded manufacturer.
 It's a cross-body strap designed to put the weight of the camera on the shoulder rather than the neck, and features an ergonomic shoulder pad built with nylon mono mesh and special padded foam.
 The lengths of the strap and the pad are fully adjustable, and the strap features an underarm stabiliser for extra security.
 The Breathe Curve is designed for mirrorless cameras and lighter DSLRs, so if your setup is heavier than this, consider the stronger Hybrid Breathe strap instead, and later on we have a few more straps to recommend so do read on.

 3. Lowepro ProTactic BP 350 AW II backpack

 This modular backpack can be adapted for different camera systems

 Dimensions: 30x18x47cm | Weight: 2.2kg | Raincover: Yes | Padded hip belt: Yes | Tripod storage: Yes | Laptop compartment: 13in